-To create your own custom cache class, your custom class must be a subclass of the SCons.CacheDir.CacheDir class.
-You can then pass your custom class to the CacheDir method or set the construction variable \$CACHEDIR_CLASS to the class before configuring the cache in that environment.
+To define custom cache behavior, subclass the SCons.CacheDir.CacheDir class, specializing those methods you want to change.
+You can pass this custom class as the custom\class parameter when calling CacheDir for global reach, or when calling env.CacheDir for a specific environment.
+You can also set the construction variable \$CACHEDIR\CLASS to the custom class - this needs to happen before configuring the cache in that environment.
 SCons will internally invoke and use your custom class when performing cache operations.
-The below example shows a simple use case of overriding the copy_from_cache method to record the total number of bytes pulled from the cache.
+The below example shows a simple use case of overriding the copy\from\cache method to record the total number of bytes pulled from the cache.

 '''

-import SCons

 import os

+import SCons.CacheDir

+class CustomCacheDir(SCons.CacheDir.CacheDir):

-class CustomCacheDir(SCons.CacheDir.CacheDir): total_retrieved = 0
+total_retrieved = 0

 @classmethod

 def copy_from_cache(cls, env, src, dst):

 record total bytes pulled from cache

 cls.total_retrieved += os.stat(src).st_size

-super().copy_from_cache(env, src, dst)
+return super().copy_from_cache(env, src, dst)

 env = Environment()

-env.CacheDir('scons-cache', CustomCacheDir)
+env.CacheDir('scons-cache', custom_class=CustomCacheDir)

 ...

 '''